Summer Term 2025 – Time to Sign Up!

 First timer?

-Would you like to include music-making on the harmonica in your Early Years setting?
+Would you like to include music-making on the harmonica in your setting?

 Here’s Richard presenting Play Harmonica, the theme tune from Harp Academy’s early years harmonica courses for 4-7 year olds.
 He’s using a 4 hole easy-play Speedy harmonica (available in our Store).
 Set to the tune of Wind The Bobbin Up/There’s A Dinosaur, the song encourages young players to acquire the following key skills: